3400-17/3400-17/labs/lab1.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/AC5Cre2YxCQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+We had to troubleshoot our motors by using a screwdriver to calibrate them.
+We did this by setting the motor to an output of 90 and adjusted the screw in the back such that the motor was not moving.
+This exercise taught us how the Parallax servo motors worked, which was useful knowledge moving forward.

 ## Robot Assembly and Driving in a Square

-We took cues from the lab instruction and past team websites, and we assembled our own website.
+We took cues from the lab instruction and past team websites, and we assembled our robot.
+We used a base plate and attached two servo motors to power the main wheels.
+We attached a ball bearing third point of contact to the ground.
+We then attached the breadboard and Arduino to the top of the plate and wired the motors to the arduino.
 The final robot is shown below.

 ![assembled robot](/images/lab1/compressed_robot.jpg)

 The next thing we had to think about was how we would power the necessary peripherals.
 To power two servos from our 5V battery pack, we spliced a USB cable such that we were able to get the individual power and ground wires.
-Since there is only a single 5V port on the Arduino, this served us well as a temporary hack so both servos could access 5V through connection on a breadboard.
-The Arduino was powered through a 9V battery, that we placed beneath the Arduino mount on the robot.
+We hooked up the wires to a arduino-compatible power jack and mounted the battery pack on the bottom of the base plate.
 With everything assembled, our robot was ready to be programmed.

-To drive out robot, we wrote the code for our robot to move forward and turn right.
-We recorded the robot moving in a square.
+To drive out robot, we wrote the code for our robot to move forward, move backward, and turn right.
+To move in a square, we programmed the robot to drive forward to 2 seconds, turn for 1.35 seconds (to turn 90 degrees), and then repeat.

 ~~~
 #include <Servo.h>
 Servo left;